dentonzh/Eggspress/README.md

 `date` is the date that appears on your post.
 It differs from `publishDate` or `expiryDate`, which determine the date range when your post should appear.[^6[^7]

-For a complete list of frontmatter parameters you can set, see the [full documentation](https://eggspress.vercel.app).
+For a complete list of frontmatter parameters you can set, see [Editing Eggspress Content](https://eggspress.vercel.app/blog/editing-content).
 ## Custom pages
 Custom pages (found in `my_pages`) and author profiles (`my_authors`) function very similarly to posts (`my_posts`).